e-gov/TARA-Doku/TechnicalSpecification.md

 Identitiy token might consist other OpenID Connect protocol based fields that are not supported in TARA.

-The client application must issue the identity token immediately or within `5...10` minutes (the expiry time of identity token).
+The client application must use the identity token immediately or within `5...10` minutes (before the expiry time of the identity token).

 ### 4.4 User info request